zoonoo/azure-docs.ko-kr/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. **mediaElement AdaptiveSourceOpened** 메서드의 끝에 다음 코드를 추가하여 이벤트를 구독합니다.
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=